ansys/scade-almgw-msoffice/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys SCADE LifeCycle ALM Gateway connector for MS-Office.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys SCADE ALM Gateway connector for MS-Office.

-The following contribution information is specific to Ansys SCADE LifeCycle ALM Gateway connector for MS-Office.
+The following contribution information is specific to Ansys SCADE ALM Gateway connector for MS-Office.

 Install in developer mode
 -------------------------
-Installing Ansys SCADE LifeCycle ALM Gateway connector for MS-Office in developer mode allows you to modify the source and enhance it.
+Installing Ansys SCADE ALM Gateway connector for MS-Office in developer mode allows you to modify the source and enhance it.

 #.
 Clone the ``ansys-scade-almgw-msoffice`` repository: